potpiejimmy/dncash-io/README.md

 ### 4. Display token in banking App

-The returned token should be send back to the target device app and the app may then display the cash token in one of the following ways:
+The returned token should be sent back to the target device app and the app may then display the cash token in one of the following ways:

 1. Display the token UUID + the hex encoded decrypted secure_code as a QR code to be scanned by an ATM or cash device.
 2. Display the plain_code as a barcode and/or number on the screen to be typed in at a cash point.